-Drone technology is already at the point where many valuable urban applications are feasible and can deliver social and economic benefit.
-Examples include the transfer of time sensitive medical samples between National Health Service (NHS) facilities and inspection of buildings and infrastructure without the need for scaffolding, working at height and road closures.
-A wider range of drone applications is identified in the Use Cases section.
+Many valuable urban drone applications are technically feasible and can deliver social and economic benefits.
+Examples include transferring time-sensitive samples between National Health Service (NHS) facilities and infrastructure inspection without scaffolding, working at height or road closures.
+More than 30 significant drone applications are identified in the Use Cases section.

-Traditionally, most drone operations have been performed within Visual Line of Sight (VLOS).
-That is an operation in which the drone pilot can maintain continuous unaided visual contact with the drone.
-The key to unlocking many more applications is routine flight of drones Beyond Visual Line of Sight (BVLOS).
+Most drone operations are performed within 'Visual Line of Sight' (VLOS) with the drone pilot maintaining continuous unaided visual contact with the drone.
+Many more applications will be unlocked by routine flight of drones Beyond Visual Line of Sight (BVLOS).

-Current aviation regulation permits BVLOS operations by exception only and largely in segregated airspace.
-However, development of the means and regulation to permit qualifying operations using BVLOS routinely in unsegregated airspace is underway.
-The Civil Aviation Authority (CAA) is taking a phased approach to allowing for repeatable, scaled BVLOS.
-Over the period 2024 to 2027, operational constraints imposed on BVLOS operations will ease, as described in the Timeline section.
+Aviation regulations permit BVLOS operations by exception and largely in segregated airspace.
+Development of the means and regulations to permit qualifying operations using BVLOS routinely in unsegregated airspace is underway.
+Over the period 2024 to 2027, a phased approach by the Civil Aviation Authority (CAA) will allow for repeatable, scaled BVLOS as described in the Timeline section.

-As the routine nature of BVLOS operations increases, so will the feasibility and the benefit of the Use Cases.
-The social and economic benefit case for many will improve meaning that the services being offered and taken up by end-users will increase.
-For local authorities this will mean in increasing number of drone operations and operators in their areas.
+As the routine nature of BVLOS operations increases, so will the feasibility and social and economic benefit Use Cases.
+Consequently, the services offered and taken up by end-users will increase.
+For local authorities this will mean an increasing number of drone operations and operators in their areas.

-Although the regulation of UK airspace lies with the CAA, the operation of drones within the local authority area has regulatory and policy implications that relate to local airspace, ground infrastructure, supporting services, security, privacy, protecting the environment and maintaining social equity.
-These and the relevant regulations are identified in
+Although the regulation of UK airspace lies with the CAA, drone operation within the local authority area has regulatory and policy implications relating to local airspace, ground infrastructure, supporting services, security, privacy, environment, the carriage of dangerous goods and maintaining social equity.